dyskun/librenav/pages/organisations.md

 permalink: /pages/organisations
 description: A list of organisations
 ---
-## Heading 2
-Title makes the Heading 1 so start with Heading 2 in the main text.

-## Delhi Area
 A list of organisations in Delhi and NCR.
 - [BalUtsav](https://balutsav.org/)
 - [Pratham](https://www.pratham.org/)